AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/08-GeneticAlgorithm/08-GeneticAlgorithm.markdown

 	^ fittestIndividual
 ```

-The best individual will be set by the genetic algorithm engine we will soon see.
+The best individual will be set by the genetic algorithm engine we will soon see:

 ```Smalltalk
 GALog>>fittestIndividual: anIndividual